-This is an introductory course in electronics in which students learn the operation of electronic devices and their application in basic electronic circuits.
+This is an introductory course in electronics in which students learn the operation of electronic devices and their applications in circuits.
 Devices studied are diodes of all types, bipolar junction transistors, silicon controlled rectifiers, TRIACs, operational amplifiers, and field effect transistors.
-Students will construct, test and analyze basic electronic circuits such as power supplies and basic amplifier circuits.
+In the lab, students will construct, test, troubleshoot, and analyze basic electronic circuits such as and basic amplifier circuits.

-General Education Elective
+EL2021 General Education Elective